valerieniloinsigh31/footnote-app/README.md

 Lucidcharts 5: ![alt text](./static/media/lc_5.png)
 Lucidcharts 6: ![alt text](./static/media/lc_6.png)

-<b>Kanban board and user stories</b>

-Agile methodology
-Helped me to form logic
-Logical progression
-Easy way to focus on tasks that needed to be conpleted Features I wanted to add

-As I was progressing through the Kanban board of user stories, I bore in mind the prioritisation emphasised in the Agile methodology moduke:
-I was always thinking about what is a must-have, what would be nice to have and what would be a feature added only if we had time.

 <b>Views:</b>

 Views-what views are there for this app:
--Summary view-shows a segment of a page containing the idea (summary of all ideas posted (6 ideas per page) and a counter function shows the amount of approvals with a tick and number).
+-Summary view-shows a segment of a page containing the idea (summary of all ideas posted (3 ideas per page) and a counter function shows the amount of approvals with a tick and number).
 Shows amount of approvals associated with idea and the main image.(either the image uploaded with the original post or a default image)
 -Idea and footnote view - 1 idea per page with up to ten footnotes.
 Allows focus to be on that idea.
 On this page, all users can see idea and footnotes left as well as number of approvals on ideas and number of smiley faces or unhappy faces on footnotes.
 They can also see when idea/footnotes were created/edited and by whom.
 -Sign in/sign out/register tabs: Functional tabs that allows the user/potential user to sign in/sign out or register for the app
 -Admin interface-The administrator logs in and can moderate the site.
 Can issue approvals etc.

-Future features:
--Private view- a separate offline view for the idea owner.
-Can soft delete the idea at an point and due to CASCADE.DELETE function, all related footnotes will soft delete also.
-By soft delete, this means becomes private and visible only to the user who posted the original idea and not to the general users.
-Once hard deleted, the idea and all footnotes would be deleted from the app.
--View-bits of inspiration (things we liked).
-A separate view created by the moderator/adminstrator, showcases the most popular idea of the day and has a variety of quotes from writers and pictures of famous writers.
-It will also have a button called 'Inspire me'.
-This button will generate three random footnotes (of all of the hundreds of footnotes stored on the database for the apps) and post three of them at a time.
-One in each circular shaped bubble, to create a dream like effect.
-The footnotes will be deliberately without context and the randomness/incongruity/unrelatedness with one another may be humorous or profound and hopefully inspire the user.

-User interaction
-One to many relationship?
-Or many to many relationship?

 Functions to break down...